26 March 2013

 To make the mousse, beat the chilled crème pâtissière to remove

-any lumps before stirring in the melted chocolate.
+any lumps then stir in the melted chocolate.
 Mix in one third of the meringue, then gently fold in the rest followed by the whipped cream.

 To serve, brush 4-6 glasses or ramekins with soft butter.
-Add some cocoa nibs and roll them around the sides and bottom of the
+Add some cocoa nibs (or cocoa-powder-coated pecans) and roll them around the sides and bottom of the

 glasses until evenly coated.